rse-asia/RSE_Asia/content/talk/2024-10-26_pycon_india_2024/_index.md

 ---
 title: "Accelerating India's Open Science Journey with Python"
-subtitle: " A Lightning Talk on 'Accelerating India's Open Science Journey with Python' at the PyCon India 2024 Conference."
+subtitle: "A Lightning Talk on 'Accelerating India's Open Science Journey with Python' at the PyCon India 2024 Conference."
 date: 2024-10-26
 authors:
   - "Jyoti Bhogal"